 2001: PhD in International Relations (London School of Economics and Political Science)

-I joined the University of Edinburgh in 2006, and was promoted to Chair in 2011.
-Before 2006 I worked in Hamburg for 6 years, first as a Marie Curie post-doctoral fellow, and then as recipient of a Marie Curie Excellence Grant (predecessor of the ERC Starting Grant).
+Before joining the university in 2006, I worked in Hamburg for 6 years, first as a Marie Curie post-doctoral fellow, and then as recipient of a Marie Curie Excellence Grant (predecessor of the ERC Starting Grant).
 While in Hamburg I founded and led the Migration Research Group at the Hamburg Institute of International Economics.
 I have also worked for the Royal Institute of International Affairs (Chatham House) in 2000-2001, and had a stint as a field officer for the UNHCR in Burundi, 1995-6.

-Since arriving at Edinburgh I have held a number of research management roles, including PIR Research Convenor and REF Coordinator (2007-13), Deputy Director of Research for the School of Social and Political Science (2007-11), Deputy Dean of Research for the College of Humanities and Social Science (2011-2013), and Director of Research for SSPS (2015-).
+Since arriving at Edinburgh I have held a number of research management roles, including PIR Research Convenor and REF Coordinator (2007-13), Deputy Dean of Research for the College of Humanities and Social Science (2011-2013), Director of Research for SSPS (2015-17), REF Dean for the College (2017-) and Dean of Research for the College (2018-).
 In 2014 I founded the Centre for Science, Knowledge and Policy - SKAPE, which I co-directed from 2014-16.
-From January 2018 I took up the role of Dean of Research for the College.

 Knowledge exchange and impact

 I currently serve as Chair of the Scottish Government's independent Expert Advisory Group on Migration and Population (established in October 2018).
+The first EAG report, examining how proposals for UK immigration policy after Brexit would impact on Scotland, was published in March 2018.
 I also chair the Royal Society of Edinburgh Working Group on Immigration and Diversity, which has produced a series of briefings and papers on UK and Scottish immigration policy after Brexit.

 Recent studies on this issue include a paper on options for Scottish immigration policy after Brexit authored with Sarah Kymabi and Saskia Smellie; and a study co-authored with Sarah Kyambi and Rebecca Kay and other colleagues at the University of Glasgow on options for regulating low-skilled immigration to Scotland/the UK after Brexit.
 Both pieces of research were funded by ESRC Impact Accelerator Awards.